ZipCPU/sdspi/README.md

 # SD-Card controller

-This repository contains two Verilog hardware RTL controllers for handling SD cards from an FPGA.
-The [first and older controller](rtl/sdspi.v) handles SD cards via their (optional) SPI interface.
-The [second and newer controller](rtl/sdio.v) works using the SDIO interface.
-This [second controller](rtl/sdio.v) has also been demonstrated to handle eMMC cards as well.
+This repository contains three Verilog hardware RTL controllers for handling SD cards from an FPGA.
+The [first and older controller](rtl/sdspi/sdspi.v) handles SD cards via their (optional) SPI interface.
+The [second and newer controller](rtl/sdio/sdio.v) works using the SDIO interface.
+This [second controller](rtl/sdio/sdio.v) has also been demonstrated to handle eMMC cards as well.
+A [third controller](rtl/sdslave/sdslave.v) has also been added to the mix.
+This [third controller](rtl/sdslave/sdslave.v) is an SDIO *slave* controller.
+It has been designed to enable an FPGA to act like an SD card.

 ## SPI-based controller

-[The SDSPI controller](rtl/sdspi.v) exports an SD card controller interface from internal to an FPGA to the rest of the FPGA core, while taking care of the lower level details internal to the interface.
-Unlike the [SDIO controller](rtl/sdio.v) in this respository, this controller focuses on the SPI interface of the SD Card.
+[The SDSPI controller](rtl/sdspi/sdspi.v) exports an SD card controller interface from internal to an FPGA to the rest of the FPGA core, while taking care of the lower level details internal to the interface.
+Unlike the [SDIO controller](rtl/sdio/sdio.v) in this respository, this controller focuses on the SPI interface of the SD Card.
 While this is a slower interface, the SPI interface is necessary to access the card when using a [XuLA2 board](http://www.xess.com/shop/product/xula2-lx25/) (for which it was originally written), or in general any time the full 7--bit, bi--directional interface to the SD card has not been implemented.
 Further, for those who are